-Course Art & Design
+Art & Design

-Level Advanced Higher / Art College portfolio preparation
+Advanced Higher / Art College portfolio preparation

 Entry Requirement S4 → S5 N/A Entry Requirement S5 → S6 Higher at A or B pass.
-Possible entry with a C pass after discussion with Curriculum Leader industries, would be Primary Teaching and Media Studies.

-Progression Route: To first year study at a University or Art College practical arts course.
+Possible entry with a C pass after discussion with Curriculum Leader Progression Route: To first year study at a University or Art College practical arts course.

-Career paths that would benefit from this course, in addition to all of the creative
+Careers: Career paths that would benefit from this course, in addition to all of the creative industries, would be Primary Teaching and Media Studies.